Education Welfare Service

 All parents have a legal duty to ensure their children receive a suitable full-time education.
 If a parent fails to ensure that their child attends regularly at the school where they are registered, the parent can be guilty of an offence.
 The Local Authority has a duty to ensure that parents fulfil this responsibility.

-Improving attendance and supporting the health and wellbeing of children & young people
+Improving attendance and supporting the wellbeing of children & young people

-The Education Welfare team can support schools to improve student attendance and reduce levels of persistent absence helping to affect levels of attainment and wellbeing for schools, children and their wider communities.
+The Education Welfare team can support schools to improve student attendance and reduce levels of persistent absence helping to improve levels of pupil attainment, outcomes and wellbeing.

 DfE School attendance: guidance for schools